What is abdominal aortic aneurysm screening?

 An Abdominal Aortic Aneurysm (AAA), is a condition in which the aorta, the largest artery in the body, stretches and balloons in the belly region.
-It is a medical emergency if an AAA ruptures.
+When an abdominal aortic aneurysm occurs, it weakens the walls of the artery and can rupture or leak, causing bleeding into the abdomen.
+When this occurs, it is a very serious medical emergency requiring immediate medical attention.

 About Abdominal Aortic Aneurysms

-The abdominal aorta is the main artery that originates in the heart.
-As the lining weakens from age and other risk factors, the vessel wall thins and expands.
+The abdominal aorta is the main artery that originates in the heart, and is the largest blood vessel in the body.
+As the lining weakens from age and other risk factors, the artery wall can become thinner and expand.
 The most common location for an AAA is between where the aorta divides to supply blood to the kidneys and where it divides to supply blood to the pelvis and legs.
+Approximately two-thirds of all abdominal aortic aneurysms occur in men.

 Warning Signs of Abdominal Aortic Aneurysm